Charly2312/ip/docs/README.md

 Adds an Event into the list

-Format: `/event DESCRIPTION /from DATE_1 /to DATE_2` or `/event DESCRIPTION /from TIME_1 /to TIME_2`
+Format: `event DESCRIPTION /from DATE_1 /to DATE_2` or `/event DESCRIPTION /from TIME_1 /to TIME_2`

 Examples:
-- `/event go nus /from 11am /to 1pm` will add an Event task with DESCRIPTION: go nus with TIME_1: 11am and TIME_2: 1pm
+- `event go nus /from 11am /to 1pm` will add an Event task with DESCRIPTION: go nus with TIME_1: 11am and TIME_2: 1pm
-- `/event holiday /from 1st April /to 2nd April` will add an Event task with DESCRIPTION: holidat with DATE_1: 1st April and DATE_2: 2nd April
+- `event holiday /from 1st April /to 2nd April` will add an Event task with DESCRIPTION: holidat with DATE_1: 1st April and DATE_2: 2nd April

 Input_1:
 ```